 (Email: Ragnhild.Brakstad@himolde.no.
 Phone: + 47 71 21 41 08).

-programme name level Master of Science in Logistics Master Master of Science in Petroleum Logistics Master Master of Science in Sport Management Master
+programme name level Master of Science in Engineering Logistics Master Master of Science in Event Management Master Master of Science in Logistics Master Master of Science in Petroleum Logistics Master Master of Science in Sport Management Master

 NHH - Norwegian School of EconomicsMORE INFORMATION

 Founded in 1936, NHH is the leading business school in Norway.
 It is the first choice for Norwegian students and for the Norwegian business community.
 NHH has a faculty of high standing in the international research community.

 NHH offers a three-year Bachelor of Science degree, a two-year Master of Science degree, and a three-year Doctor of philosophy degree.
 The latter two are offered to international students.
 Within the MSc programme international students can attend NHH through both the CEMS partnership and several Double Degree programmes.
 Exchange is available for foreign students at the bachelor and master levels.